When you bundle a game, you need to choose what type of engine you wish to use.

 These different versions are also referred to as Build variants

-you’ll get the debug version.
+When you choose Project ▸ Build you’ll always get the debug version.

 This executable runs without any graphics and sound.
 It means that you can run the game unit/smoke tests on a CI server, or even have it as a game server in the cloud.